dcoldeira/dcoldeira.github.io/_posts/2023-04-15-ESP32-light-sensor.md

   delay(1000);
 }
 ```
-This code now includes several libraries new libraries that provide the necessary functionality.
+This code now includes several new libraries that provide the necessary functionality.
 We now have included a button to cycle through the different readings, and can activate a buzzer and LED if the temperature or pressure readings exceed a certain threshold.

 Here is a breakdown of the code: